herereadthis/redwall/src/jekyll_code/_posts/2014-07-30-greeneyes.md

 ### Tooltips and popovers

-This module will create tiny modals that will appear adjacent to the item on which you click.
+This module will create tiny modals that will appear adjacent to the item on which you click **([view on GitHub](https://github.com/herereadthis/greeneyes/blob/master/src/js/popover.js))**.
 It is useful for displaying help text.

 Coming soon ([GitHub issue #2](https://github.com/herereadthis/greeneyes/issues/2))